AntonyXXu/GhostRacer-Game/README.md

 ### TLDR for project specifications:

-The course provided all files except Actor.h, Actor.cpp, StudentWorld.h, StudentWorld.cpp.
+The course provided all files except Actor.h, Actor.cpp, StudentWorld.h, StudentWorld.cpp, and all objects and classes can be found in those four files.

 - Create a class StudentWorld to keep track of all objects in the game (GhostRacer, obstacles, pedestrians, projectiles, borders, etc...).